What's Inside a Mattress?

 Where foam is used within the support layer, this is a high-density foam called reflex foam.
 Some mattresses are comprised only of foam, without springs.

 Each type of material within the comfort layer will have different properties and benefits.
+For further information, we have advice pages that explain more about your:

 The cover of the mattress is exactly that - the material used to cover the mattress.